 Historic Diaries of Bradford Washburn's Alaska/Yukon Expeditions

 Alaska and the Yukon.
 Cold.
 Mysterious.
 Distant.
-Imagine how empty and forbidding the region seemed in the 1930s when Bradford Washburn began a series of exploratory expeditions.
+Imagine how empty and forbidding the region seemed in the 1930s when young Bradford Washburn began a series of exploratory expeditions.
 With its glorious black and white, large format photographs, EXPLORING THE UNKNOWN contains previously unpublished diaries kept during Washburn's 1934 first ascent of Alaska's Mt.
-Crillon; the 1935 National Geographic Society-sponsored exploration of wilderness region's of Canada's Yukon; and the 1951 first climb of Mt.
+Crillon; the 1935 National Geographic Society-sponsored exploration of wilderness regions of the Canadian Yukon; and the 1951 first climb of Mt.
 McKinley's West Buttress.

 "...This book will provide you with a bracing armchair escapade."

 ABOUT THE AUTHOR & EDITOR: The late Dr. Bradford Washburn was an explorer, mountaineer, writer, photographer, and mapmaker who for 41 years led scientific expeditions for and directed Boston's Museum of Science.
 Journalist Lew Freedman has written numerous books about Alaska.